 Firstly, feeling valued and appreciated, using our strengths, finding meaning in what we do, being aligned with the company values and feeling part of the culture all play a crucial role in employee engagement and work satisfaction.

 But let’s be honest, compensation is also very important.
 What employee doesn’t want to be compensated well for his or her efforts?
 However, when talking about compensation, it’s important that salary is not the only thing that’s discussed.
 In fact, employees who only look at their salary as opposed to their total reward, including employee benefits, workplace benefits, pension and insurances, undervalue their total reward and are likely to be missing out on a significant part of their package.

 It Needs to Be Personal

+In every workplace across the globe, we can see multiple generations working side by side.
 Each generation has its own needs and preferences depending on life stage and other factors.
 This is why a company’s employee benefits offering needs to be personalized.

 How can employers personalize their employee benefits offering?
 One way is through a flexible benefits plan.
 Created by the employer, a flexible benefits plan allows employees to select from a variety of pretax offerings to create a customized benefits package that matches their needs.